yoyongxuan/tp/docs/DeveloperGuide.md

       Steps 1e1 - 1e2 repeat until the edit does not contain a duplicate email.

       Use case resumes from step 1.

+* 1f.
+Details are not in an acceptable format.
+    * 1f1.
+CadetHQ shows an error message.
+    * 1f2.
+User makes the request again with updated format.

+      Steps 1f1 - 1f2 are repeated until the format is accepted.

+      Use case resumes from step 1.

 ___